privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 1. Verify that the state leaf at index 0 is a member of the state root
 2. Verify that the ballot leaf at index 0 is a member of the ballot root

-The state leaf at index 0 is a _blank state leaf_, and the ballot leaf at index 0 is an _blank ballot leaf_.
+The state leaf at index 0 is a _blank state leaf_, and the ballot leaf at index 0 is a _blank ballot leaf_.
 It should be impossible to update the 0th state leaf or 0th ballot leaf.
 The reason that these blank leaves exist at index 0 is to prevent an attack where a user sets $cm_i$ to the maximum possible value ($5^{10}$), which would force the coordinator to have to compute the Merkle path of leaf $5_{10} - 1$.
 Which is would take such a long time that it would constitute a denial-of-service attack on the coordinator that prevents them from generating proofs in a reasonable time.

 ##### Order of message processing